yyc3472/simple_terraform_vpc_configuration/README.md

 # Terraform VPC
-Configuration in this directory maps out aws VPC resources for a simple development environment.
+Configuration in this directory maps out aws VPC resources for a simple development environment inside github Actions.

-Includes github actions for Testing.

 ## Usage